Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.error(err.code);

-Timeouts sit in another place.
-A connect timeout means the client waited long enough without a successful connection.
-The reason may be packet loss, a firewall that drops traffic, routing failure, a remote host that never answered, or some middle system that absorbed the attempt.
-The error location is "connect path did not complete."
-The cause still needs evidence.
+Timeouts sit in another part of the path.
+A connect timeout means the client waited long enough without a successful TCP connection.
+The cause might be packet loss, a firewall that drops traffic, routing failure, a remote host that never answered, or a middle system that absorbed the attempt.
+The first useful conclusion is limited - the connect path did not complete.
+The cause needs more evidence.

 Address Racing

-A hostname can produce IPv6 and IPv4 addresses.
-A client that tries only the first address can wait on a broken path while another address family would have connected quickly.
-Address ordering influences the first attempt, but ordering alone gives weak behavior when one family is partially broken.
+A hostname can return IPv6 and IPv4 addresses.
+If a client tries only the first address, it can sit on a broken path while another address family would have connected quickly.
+Address order helps, but it is a weak tool when one family works and the other is slow or broken.

-A connection race is the overlap between multiple in-flight connection attempts where the client commits to the first successful attempt and tears down the rest.
-The race is about connection establishment, not DNS record ordering.
-DNS provides candidates.
+A connection race means multiple connection attempts may be active at the same time, and the client commits to the first successful one.
+DNS gives Node the candidates.
 The connection logic decides how aggressively to try them.

-Node's low-level net module has evolved here.
-In modern Node, connection attempts can use auto-selection behavior for multiple addresses depending on options and defaults.
-The exact timing knobs are API-level details, but the mechanism is stable enough to reason about: Node may have more than one candidate address, and it may attempt more than one connect before it emits the final result.
+Node's low-level net module has changed over time in this area.
+In current Node.js releases, connection attempts can use auto-selection behavior for multiple addresses depending on options and defaults.
+The exact timing knobs belong to the API reference, but the behavior is easy to reason about - Node may receive more than one candidate address, and it may try more than one before it emits the final result.

 const socket = net.connect({